djherron/research/semantic-web/My Semantic Web Summary 2.md

 # My Semantic Web Summary 2 {ignore=true}

 This is my summary of the Semantic Web technology stack (RDF, RDFS, OWL, etc.) and of topics relating to ontology modelling/engineering using the technology stack.
 The primary source for this summary is `Semantic Web for the Working Ontologist`, 3ed.
+But info and insights from other sources have been (and continue to be) introduced as well.

+The best way to view and use this document is to render it within an editor that supports Markdown previewing.
+We prefer editors Atom and MS Visual Studio Code, both of which allow installation of a useful support package called `Markdown Preview Enhanced`.
+Amongst other things, this Markdown rendering package interprets the `[TOC]` (Table of Contents) command and builds a dynamic Table of Contents with automatic internal hyperlinks to each Heading, SubHeading, etc., This is extremely useful for navigating large documents like this one: useful for viewing the contents/structure and for jumping to sections of interest.
+The `Markdown Preview Enhanced` package also provides a convenient `back to top` hyperlink icon for jumping back to the top of the document.

 **Table of Contents**
 [TOC]